beclab/backup-server/README.md

 6. Create Backup-Plan

-Create a backup task on the Backup page of the Terminus system Settings.
+Create a backup task on the Backup page of the olares system Settings.